5 Great Places to See Manatees in Florida

 1. Three Sisters Springs, Crystal River

 If you haven't been to Three Sisters Springs, you're missing out.
 It's a year-round favorite of mine and in the winter manatees come in huge numbers.
 Kayak or take a boat tour to the springs.
 I've counted more than 100 manatees in the area at one time.
 With a concentration of Florida manatees like this, you can imagine that there's also a large concentration of people.
 Remember, be respectful and observe from a distance.
+Just down the road in Homosassa Springs, it's a little less crowded, with a number of tours, including Blue Heaven River Tours, to get you up close to the charming sea cows.

 2. Blue Spring State Park, Orange City